Configuring IdentityNow for Provisioning

 To set up IdentityNow provisioning:

-- Review and update the provisioning policy for each source you want to provision to.
-The provisioning policies define how IdentityNow provisions to each source.
+- Review and update the Create Account definition for each source you want to provision to.
+This defines the account attribute values IdentityNow sets when provisioning requires an account to be created for the user on the source.

 - Create access profiles to represent bundles of access in your organization.
 The access profiles ensure new accounts have the correct access.

-- Configure any or all of the following provisioning methods, based on your site’s needs.
+- Configure the following provisioning methods, based on your site’s needs.
 Do not enable these configurations until you have tested them in your sandbox environment.

 - Attribute sync, to synchronize account data on sources with the new data on IdentityNow.